- This Privacy Notice explains what we do with information that we may hold about you (your “personal data”).

 5. WHO DO WE SHARE YOUR PERSONAL DATA WITH?

-We share your personal data with other members of the MSG group, including The Madison Square Garden Company, MSG Sports & Entertainment LLC, and each of their respective group companies, divisions, affiliated entities and business units (the “MSG Family”).
+We share your personal data with other members of the MSG group, including The Madison Square Garden Company, Madison Square Garden Entertainment Corp., Madison Square Garden Sports Corp., and each of their respective group companies, divisions, affiliated entities and business units (the “MSG Family”).

 As part of the development proposals for the MSG Sphere London venue in Stratford we may also share your personal data and your feedback on the proposals with the planning authority (the London Legacy Development Corporation) in order to enable them to fully assess our planning application.